Sprache: Englisch

 ISBN 10: 0521608600 ISBN 13: 9780521608602

-Zustand: Very Good.
+Zustand: Good.
 2 Edition.
 Former library copy.
-Pages intact with possible writing/highlighting.
-Binding strong with minor wear.
-Dust jackets/supplements may not be included.
+Pages intact with minimal writing/highlighting.
+The binding may be loose and creased.
+Dust jackets/supplements are not included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.

 Sprache: Englisch